Gas-turbine engine: Concept cars

-Starting in 1954 with a modified Plymouth, the American car manufacturer Chrysler demonstrated several prototype gas turbine-powered cars from the early 1950s through the early 1980s.
+Starting in 1954 with a modified Plymouth, the American car manufacturer Chrysler demonstrated several prototype gas-turbine-powered cars from the early 1950s through the early 1980s.
 Chrysler built fifty Chrysler Turbine Cars in 1963 and conducted the only consumer trial of gas turbine-powered cars.
 Each of their turbines employed a unique rotating recuperator, referred to as a regenerator that increased efficiency.

-In 1954, Fiat unveiled a concept car with a turbine engine, called Fiat Turbina.
-This vehicle, looking like an aircraft with wheels, used a unique combination of both jet thrust and the engine driving the wheels.
-Speeds of 175 mph were claimed.
+In 1954, Fiat unveiled the Fiat Turbina, a concept car with a turbine engine.
+In addition to the shaft power from the engine, the Turbina used thrust from the turbine exhaust to provide additional forward power.
+According to Popular Mechanics, the vehicle was able to reach a speed of 175 mph.

-In the 1960s, Ford and GM also were developing gas turbine semi-trucks.
+In the 1960s, Ford and GM were also developing gas-turbine semi-trucks.
 Ford displayed the Big Red at the 1964 World's Fair.
 With the trailer, it was 96 foot long, 13 foot high, and painted crimson red.
-It contained the Ford-developed gas turbine engine, with output power and torque of 600 hp and 855 lbft.
-The cab boasted a highway map of the continental U.S., a mini-kitchen, bathroom, and a TV for the co-driver.
+It contained the Ford-developed gas-turbine engine, with output power and torque of 600 hp and 855 lbft.
+The cab boasted a highway map of the continental U.S., a mini-kitchen, a bathroom, and a TV for the co-driver.
 The fate of the truck was unknown for several decades, but it was rediscovered in early 2021 in private hands, having been restored to running order.
 The Chevrolet division of GM built the Turbo Titan series of concept trucks with turbine motors as analogs of the Firebird concepts, including Turbo Titan I (c.
 1959, shares GT-304 engine with Firebird II), Turbo Titan II (c.
-1962, shares GT-305 engine with Firebird III), and Turbo Titan III (1965, GT-309 engine); in addition, the GM Bison gas turbine truck was shown at the 1964 World's Fair.
+1962, shares GT-305 engine with Firebird III), and Turbo Titan III (1965, GT-309 engine); in addition, the GM Bison gas-turbine truck was shown at the 1964 World's Fair.